graft-project/graft-ng/README.md

 ### Dependencies

-**Due to gcc 7.3.0 being a hard requirement, we strongly recomend to use Ubuntu 18.04 as a build platform***
+**Due to gcc 7.3.0 being a hard requirement, we strongly recommend to use Ubuntu 18.04 as a build platform***

 | Dependency     | Min.
 Version  | Debian/Ubuntu Pkg  | Arch Pkg       | Optional | Purpose                |
 | -------------- | ------------- | ------------------ | -------------- | -------- | ---------------------- |